babuus/analytics-report-generator/README.md

 # Generate Analytics Report
-It is to generate the analysis report for covid19.
+To generate the analytics report follow the steps.

 ## Setup
 You'll want to clone the repo.